eannchen/whos-your-mate/README.md

 ## Game Mechanisms

 1. **Authentication**: The game requires a password (set via `API_AUTH`) to access the game data
-2. **Loading Experience**: Custom messages are displayed while the game loads
+2. **Loading Experience**: A random custom message is displayed while the game loads.
 3. **Question Generation**: The server randomly selects images from your configured directories
 4. **Image Comparison**: Players see two images side by side and select which image matches the game's criteria
 5. **Celebration**: A random ending image and personalized message are shown upon completion